Here are 5 things that I would have liked to know before traveling to Seoul, Korea. I hope these little tidbits of advice will help you out!

 3. There is a lack of garbage cans

-Know ahead of time that if you have to throw something out (e.g., a container that your take-out food was in), you may have a harder time finding a garbage can than if you were in another country.
+Know ahead of time that if you have to throw something out (e.g., a container that your take-out food was in or a coffee cup), you may have a harder time finding a garbage can than if you were in another country.

-HOWEVER – this in no way means that the streets of Seoul are filthy.
+Interestingly though, the streets of Seoul were not filthy.
 In all the countries that I have visited, there is no doubt in my mind that Seoul has been one of the cleanest.

 4. Easy to navigate